Arancini are essentially leftover risotto shaped into balls and fried. Leftover rice never tasted so good. Here’s how to make them.

 - Sunflower or peanut oil for deep-frying

-- 2. Use your hands to form oblong-shaped risotto balls the size of a large egg.
-(If needed, you can wet your hands to keep the rice from sticking to them.)
-Make a hole in the center of each ball with your finger and stuff a small cube of mozzarella into it.
+- 3. Use your hands to form oblong-shaped risotto balls the size of a large egg.
+(If the rice mixture is sticky, you can wet your hands to keep the rice from clinging.)
+Use your index finger to make a hole in the center of each ball and then stuff a small cube of mozzarella into it.
 Close the hole and squeeze the ball tightly between your hands to seal it.

 Hungry for more?
 Chow down on these:

-Risotto Balls Stuffed with Mozzarella Recipe © 2013 Katie Caldesi.
+Arancini (Risotto Balls Stuffed with Mozzarella) Recipe © 2013 Katie Caldesi.
 Photo © 2013 Lisa Linder.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!